There are A LOT of snakes in South Carolina!

 And what’s interesting is that they are all incredibly unique and have adapted to fill many habitats and niches.

 You’ll see that the snakes that live in South Carolina are very different from each other.

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 34 types of snakes in South Carolina!
+34 types of snakes in South Carolina!

 #1.
 Eastern Copperhead